devnulli/EvlWatcher/README.md

 # _What's EvlWatcher 2?_

 It's basically a fail2ban for windows.
-It also tries focus on *pre-configured, no-initial-fucking-around-with-scripts-or-config-files, install-and-done* magic of the original fail2ban.
+Its goals are also mainly what we love about fail2ban:
+- *pre-configured*
+- *no-initial-fucking-around-with-scripts-or-config-files*
+- *install-and-forget*

 ## Also, we love issues!

 If anyone needs something or has questions about something, please feel free to open an issue.
-We are especially happy to get issues about log-entry samples we don't react on, or ideas of how we can support more protocols.
+We are especially happy to get issues about log-entry samples we don't react on, or ideas of how we can **support more protocols**.

-## NEWS

-### 2020-12-28 preparing the release of v2.1
-- first, i want to say THANK YOU, to everyone who donated
-- finally, we have received enough donations, so we can sign the next release. (and afford 3 beers on top of that)
-- it contains minor bugfixes and corrections, but nothing interesting apart from that its signed now.
-- it is planned to be released in mid-January, depending on when the dongle from certum.eu arrives (it's already ordered) [update 2021-01-06: still waiting for it]

-### 2020-11-10 release of v2.0 finally complete
-- So, this was about time that software got a new paint applied.
-The release of EvlWatcher 2.0 could finally be made, many thanks go to NukeDev and shimuldn.
-- And it gives you a Windows Defender warning right away.
-What the heck?
-Damn we urgently need to fix that.
-- You can get the whole story of the release [here](https://github.com/devnulli/EvlWatcher/pull/31), or you just check the [release notes](https://github.com/devnulli/EvlWatcher/blob/master/Versions/v2/EvlWatcher-v2.0%20release%20notes.txt)
-- YEAH!
-I'm pretty pleased it's finally finished.
-I was procrastenating that for over a year after I promised it.

-# A bit more detailed description of what EvlWatcher does
+# A bit more detailed description of what EvlWatcher does.

-## Scenario: there are those bad people out there, taunting your service (RDP and whatnot) with brute force attempts.
+## Scenario: there are those bad people out there, hammering your service (RDP and whatnot) with brute force attempts.

-- You can see it clearly in the Windows Event-Log.
+- You can see them and their IPs clearly in the Windows Event-Log.
 - You have searched the web and yea, there are plenty of tools, scripts, and all that, to read the event-log and automatically ban the attackers IP.
-- *You however, are lazy.* All these tools need configuration of some sorts.
-Damn it, there needs to be something like fail2ban, with a preconfigured set of rules to just RUN right away and it works.
-But then, it still needs enough flexibility to completely configure it, should you wish to do so.
+- *You however, are lazy.* You needs something like fail2ban, with a preconfigured set of rules to just RUN right away and it works.
+- But then, it still needs enough flexibility to completely configure it, should you wish to do so.

 ## EvlWatcher does that.
 It scans the Windows-Event-Log, and reacts.